-ESP BAS The malfunction lamp for the ESP is combined with BAS.
-The yellow ESP/BAS warning lamp and the yellow ESP/TCS indicator light in the instrument cluster both come on when the switch is turned to the ON position.
-They should ignition switch is turned to the ON position.
-They should go out with the engine running.
+22. Electronic Stability Program (ESP) / Brake Assist System (BAS) Warning Lamp warning lamp is in the instrument cluster it comes on when the ignition switch is turned to the ON position, it should go out with the engine running.
 If the ESP/BAS warning lamp comes on continuously with the engine running, a malfunction has been detected in either the ESP or the BAS system.
-If this light remains on after several ignition cycles, and the vehicle has been driven several miles at speeds greater than 30 mph (48 km/h), see your authorized dealer as soon as possible.
+If this light remains on after several ignition cycles, and the vehicle has been driven several miles at speeds greater than 30 mph (48 km/h), see an authorized dealer as soon as possible.